 Money and finances are topics that we always worry about, but sometimes have a hard time talking about these issues with our kids.
 Perhaps we don’t know how, or we feel embarrassed to discuss it, or we simply don’t want to worry our children.
 However, teaching kids about money and how to manage personal finances is important.

-It’s important for our kids to learn how to be responsible with money and we need to start teaching them early on.
+It’s important for our kids to learn how to be responsible and we need to start teaching kids about money early on.

 - Teach your kids that they must learn to earn money, save it and then, only then, one can spend it.

 - Explain the difference between wanting and needing.
 It is essential that your children know how to distinguish the essential from the superfluous.

 - Stress how important it is to not spend what you don’t have.